mastercactapus/quicklink/README.md

 Requires Go >= 1.19.

-To start the server for development run `make start` To build run `make`, the binary will be in `./build/bin/quicklink`
+To start the server for development run `make start` and then visit http://localhost:8080 To build run `make`, the binary will be in `./build/bin/quicklink`